-Cevapcici or cevapi, delicious grilled Croatian sausages with lots of garlic and paprika.
+Cevapcici or cevapi are delicious grilled Croatian sausages with lots of garlic and paprika.

 Cevapi/Cevapcici/Croatian Sausages

 This cevapcici recipe is probably the best homemade sausage recipe I know.
-Easy to make, incredibly hearty and flavorful, a success with anyone who ever tasted them.
+It's easy to make, incredibly hearty, and flavorful, and it's a success with anyone who has ever tasted it.

 You definitely have to try them this summer.
-They are really summer food for me, I always associate grilled sausages with hot Romanian summers, cold drinks, and garlic sauce.
+They are really summer food for me; I always associate grilled sausages with hot Romanian summers, cold drinks, and garlic sour cream sauce.

 The Croatian cevapi or cevapcici are also very similar to the Romanian “mici” or “mititei”, which are THE BEST grilled sausages if you ask me. 🙂 But I might be biased here... 🙂